griffontechinc/privacy/PrivacyPolicy.md

 For a better experience while using the Application, the Service Provider may require you to provide certain personally identifiable information.
 The information the Service Provider requests will be retained and used as described in this privacy policy.

-**Third Party Access**

-Only aggregated, anonymized data is periodically transmitted to external services to aid the Service Provider in improving the Application and their service.
-The Service Provider may share your information with third parties in the ways that are described in this privacy statement.

 **International Data Transfers**

 The Service Provider or its third-party service providers may transfer personal data to countries outside your country of residence, including outside the European Economic Area (EEA).
-Where applicable law requires safeguards for international transfers, the Service Provider will use appropriate mechanisms.
+Where applicable law requires safeguards for international transfers, the Service Provider will use appropriate mechanisms:

 *   Standard Contractual Clauses (SCCs) approved by the European Commission
 *   Adequacy decisions or other legally recognized transfer mechanisms